 RECOGNIZING AREAS OF IMPROVEMENT

-Your tutor will pinpoint the areas in which you excel in MCAT and the areas that require extra attention.
+Your tutor will pinpoint the MCAT areas in which you excel and the areas that require extra attention.

 PERSONALIZED EDUCATION PREP PLAN